BeckhamT/PythonGame-CP190-/README.md

   *should probably seperate classes into other files*

-  main.py contains all code required for the code
+  main.py contains all the code required to run the game